-The Martix Voice is an Alexa for your Raspberry Pi
+The Matrix Voice is an Alexa for your Raspberry Pi

 Europe’s justice ministers unsure on whether to push for decrypt law

-Matrix Labs just completed a successful crowdfunding campaign for what amounts to a AI voice recognition system for the Raspberry Pi which allows you, a mere mortal, to make your own Alexa in your basement.
+Matrix Labs just completed a successful crowdfunding campaign for what amounts to an AI voice recognition system for the Raspberry Pi which allows you, a mere mortal, to make your own Alexa in your basement.
 Created by Rodolfo Saccoman and Brian Sanchez their first board, the Creator, fits right on top of a standard RaspPi and gives you an 8 microphone array, a temperature sensor, ultraviolet sensor, pressure sensor, and 3D positioning sensors.
 The Voice is a bit simpler and offers “an open-source VOICE RECOGNITION platform consisting of a 3.14-inches in diameter dev board with a radial array of 7 MEMS microphones connected to a Xilinx Spartan6 FPGA & 64 Mbit SDRAM with 18 RGBW LED’s & 64 GPIO pins.”
 This means you can offer a light show with your voice recognition

 The $99 Voice is shipping soon and you can grab the Creator now.